vms3-demo-purpose/weather-program/README.md

 This is the volume where data will be persisted.

 1. Next, rename `.env.example` to `.env`.
+Acknowledge the warning.
 Replace the password accordingly.

 2. Lastly, start up all the containers with: